AbubakrMuhammad/nodejs-class-project-05-01-2019/README.md

 - If you go back in browser history after signing out, you can still see the profile information before refreshing the page

-If you find any bugs on this app, please let me know on Facebook (MyUsername: fb/abubakrchamp).
+If you find any bugs on this app, please let me know on [Facebook](https://www.facebook.com/AbubakrChamp).